Etymology of Belarus: Etymological development

-The name Rus is often conflated with its Latin forms Russia and Ruthenia, thus Belarus is often referred to as White Russia or White Ruthenia.
+The name Rus is often conflated with its Latin forms Ruthenia and Russia, that is why Belarus is sometimes mistakenly called White Russia.

 The name first appeared in German and Latin medieval literature; the chronicles of Jan of Czarnków mention the imprisonment of Lithuanian grand duke Jogaila and his mother at "Albae Russiae, Poloczk dicto" in 1381.

-Before the Mongol invasions, the name White Rus' was used for the Duchy of Rostov-Suzdal (defining it as "free, great, enlightened," and Christianised), but later the name shifted to the Duchies of Vitebsk and Polotsk.
+Before the Mongol invasions, the name White Rus' was used for the Duchy of Rostov-Suzdal or Novgorod, but later the name shifted to the Duchies of Vitebsk and Polotsk.
 In the early 16th century, the Polish geographer Jan of Stobnica expanded the meaning of the term to mean all the Rus' lands under the Grand Duchy of Lithuania.

-The Latin term "Alba Russia" was used again by Pope Pius VI in 1783 to recognize the Society of Jesus there, exclaiming "Approbo Societatem Jesu in Alba Russia degentem, approbo, approbo."
-The first known use of White Russia to refer to Belarus was in the late-16th century by Englishman Sir Jerome Horsey, who was known for his close contacts with the Russian Royal Court.
+The Latin term "Alba Russia" (White Ruthenia) was used again by Pope Pius VI in 1783 to recognize the Society of Jesus there, exclaiming "Approbo Societatem Jesu in Alba Russia degentem, approbo, approbo."

 During the 17th century, the Russian tsars used "White Rus" to describe the lands of the Grand Duchy of Lithuania.

-The term Byelorussia (Белору́ссия, the latter part similar but spelled and stressed differently from Росси́я, Russia) first rose in the days of the Russian Empire, and the Russian Tsar was usually styled "the Tsar of All the Russias", as Russia or the Russian Empire was formed by three parts of Russia—the Great, Little, and White.
-This style was understood at the time as an assertion that all the peoples on those territories, including the Belarusians, were Russian.
+The Russian imperial (and then Soviet) term Byelorussia (Белору́ссия, Belorussiya, literally “White Russia”) was coined in the 18th–19th centuries, and the Russian Tsar was usually styled "the Tsar of All the Russias", as Russia or the Russian Empire was formed by three parts of Russia—the Great, Little, and White.
+That usage implied Belarusian lands were simply part of "all Russia," that all the peoples on those territories, including the Belarusians, were "just Russian," subsuming local identity.